-In coastal batik, flowers are usually represented.
-These blooms might possibly have been influenced by European bouquet ideas (such as the daffodils seen in the artwork above) that the Dutch brought with them during colonization.
-While the purpose of flowers may be solely ornamental, one may argue that by looking at the entire artwork, the full narrative behind the batik can be deciphered.
-If the artist does this, it's not unusual for them to add some kind of symbolism to the batik.
+In coastal batik costume, flowers are usually represented.
+These blooms might have been influenced by European bouquet ideas (such as the daffodils seen in the artwork above) that the Dutch brought with them during colonization.
+While the purpose of flowers may be solely ornamental, one may argue that the entire artwork's narrative behind the batik can be deciphered.
+If the artist does this, it's common for them to add some kind of symbolism to the batik.

 Beautiful, colorful butterflies decorate numerous pieces of coastal batik and are generally seen alongside flowers.
-As with flowers, their significance may be determined by the perception of the artist's work as a whole.
+As with flowers, their significance may be determined by the perception of the artist's work.

 Other animal figures embedded in batik, such as dragons, elephants, and lions, bear significant meaning, particularly in Hinduism and Chinese culture.
 Elephants represent Lord Ganesh, while dragons and lions represent strength and riches.

 Coastal batik patterns are one-of-a-kind, lively, and even modern.
-The artists, who are frequently described as freewheeling, are unconstrained, employing synthetic pigments to add excitement to their paintings.
-Colors, in addition to symbolism, can have significance; pastel colors for young ladies, and darker tones for adults.
+The artists, frequently described as freewheeling, are unconstrained, employing synthetic pigments to excite their paintings.
+Colors, in addition to symbolism, can have significance: pastel colors for young ladies and darker tones like black or brown for adults.
 Red is also frequently associated with good fortune and pleasure.

 Batik is a high-value aesthetic craft passed down from our archipelago forefathers.
 Batik offers a variety of motifs.
-Perhaps just a few people are aware of this batik knowledge.
-As a result, not everyone is familiar with or recognizes batik in Java's southern coastal districts.
-Convolutional neural networks are deep learning algorithms that can recognize and detect objects in digital photos.
-A convolutional neural network is a sort of artificial neural network that is designed to operate with data in the form of an array.
-According to the study's findings, with 630 training data and 180 validation data, the results achieved were 100 percent accuracy for the training process and 99 percent accuracy for the testing phase.
-The model's accuracy was determined by testing it with 90 test data points and yielded results of 93,3 percent.
-As a result, it can be said that the CNN model that was built can correctly classify batik themes.
+A few people may be aware of this batik knowledge.
+As a result, only some people are familiar with or recognize batik in Java's southern coastal districts.
+Convolutional neural networks are deep learning algorithms that identify and detect objects in digital photos.
+A convolutional neural network is an artificial neural network that operates with data as an array.
+According to the study's findings, with 630 training data and 180 validation data, the results achieved were 100 percent accuracy for the training process and 99 percent for the testing phase.
+The model's accuracy was determined by testing it with 90 test data points and yielded results of 93.3 percent.
+As a result, the built CNN model can correctly classify batik themes.

-Coastal batik is a form of batik that is commonly seen around the shore.
-This type of batik textile usually has a lot of bright colors, which makes it great for clothes like shirts.
+Coastal batik is a form of batik that is commonly seen around the beach.
+This type of batik textile usually has many bright colors, making it great for clothes like shirts.

-Indonesian inland batik is a sort of fabric that is colored and patterned exclusively on the back of the material.
-The designs are created using wax or plant dyes and are applied to the cloth prior to weaving.
-The designs are sketched on the cloth, and then the dyes are applied.
-After that, the wax or dye is removed, showing the design that was placed there.
+Indonesian inland batik is a fabric that is colored and patterned exclusively on the back of the material.
+The designs are created using wax or plant dyes and are applied to the cloth before weaving.
+The designs are sketched on the fabric; then the paints are applied.
+After that, the wax or dye is removed, showing the structure placed there.

-The human activity of producing visual, aural, or performing works that represent feelings, ideas, or bodily sensations is referred to as an art form.
+The human activity of producing visual, aural, or performing works representing feelings, ideas, or bodily sensations is an art form.
 It has been characterized as "the making of lovely things."

 Natural dyes have long been used to color clothes.
 They include anything from plant-based chemicals like indigo and madder to animal products like egg yolk.
-Natural dyes for textiles are extremely adaptable, producing a wide spectrum of hues ranging from light pastel tints to deep, rich colors.
+Natural dyes for textiles are incredibly adaptable, producing a broad spectrum of hues ranging from light pastel tints to deep, rich colors.

-Wax resist dyeing is a natural and eco-friendly method of creating colors, patterns, and effects on fabric.
+Resist dyeing is a natural and eco-friendly method of creating colors, patterns, and effects on fabric.
 It's also an excellent way to learn the fundamentals of natural dyeing.
-Wax is dusted onto the fabric to function as a dye resist.
+Wax is dusted onto the material to function as a dye resist.
 It aids in the creation of vibrant, even coloring.
 It's one of the simplest natural dyes to create and apply.

 Batik art is a wax-resist dying process used on textiles to generate patterned, multi-colored motifs using "tie-dye" procedures.
-Handkerchiefs, sarongs (skirts), ikat-woven textiles, and garment materials are examples of traditional batik items.
+Traditional batik items include handkerchiefs, sarongs (skirts), ikat-woven fabrics, and garment materials.

-Indonesian Batik design is a sophisticated and rich design heritage that blends the methods of repeating patterns, weaving, and dying to create vibrant fabrics.
-The ikat method used to manufacture the cloth is frequently reflected in the design of the cloth (i.e., Lengger, Sengka, or Talo).
-Keris sheaths, tigers, birds, and stylised dragons are popular themes.
+Indonesian Batik design is a sophisticated and rich heritage that blends repeating patterns, weaving, and dying to create vibrant fabrics.
+The ikat method used to manufacture the cloth is frequently reflected in the design of the material (i.e., Lengger, Sengka, or Talo).
+Keris sheaths, tigers, birds, and stylized dragons are popular themes.

 Traditional crafts are frequently said to have evolved from the necessity for clothing and shelter.
-Traditional crafts have their origins in farming, hunting, fishing, and more rudimentary means of creating weapons and equipment.
+Traditional arts originated in farming, hunting, fishing, and more rudimentary means of creating weapons and equipment.

-In Indonesia, batik is still a traditional craft, and the majority of the methods are still done by hand.
+In Indonesia, batik is still a traditional craft, and most methods are still done by hand.
 Batik fabric is also a popular gift among Indonesian tourists.
-The majority of Bali's handicrafts are traditional works like weaving, dyeing, carving wood or stone, and so on.
+Most of Bali's handicrafts are classic works like weaving, dyeing, carving wood or stone, etc.

 Jakarta is Indonesia's capital.
 It is the largest city in the country and the largest urban area in Southeast Asia.
 People from all around Indonesia and beyond travel to Jakarta for jobs, education, health care, pleasure, and shopping.
 Every year, a large number of foreigners visit Indonesia and Jakarta.
 In addition, Jakarta is Indonesia's cultural and artistic epicenter.
-In Jakarta, there are several museums, galleries, theaters, cinemas, and other forms of performance.
+In Jakarta, several museums, galleries, theaters, cinemas, and other forms of performance exist.